JVB11/jvb11.github.io/_software/AESolver.md

 {% include work-in-progress-warning-links.html
    type="info"
-   text="The current public version is an &beta; version." %}
+   text="The current public version is a &beta; version." %}

 _**Context**_